Niteroi Rio De Janeiro, Brazil Travel Guide

 Pão de Queijo and Tapioca are naturally gluten-free.
 Carrying a Translation card detailing severe allergies is advisable.
 Cross-contamination is a risk.
 Communicate needs clearly in Portuguese or use a Translation app.

-Halal and Kosher options are very limited; self-catering may be necessary.
+Halal and Kosher options are very limited; self-catering could be required.

 Limited in Niterói, more available in Rio.
 Some broader culinary explorations might include Niterói.